superlinked/VectorHub/docs/use_cases/embeddings_on_browser.md

 And that's it!
 Our tutorial demonstrates how you can rapidly construct a low cost, intuitive, ready-to-deploy, in-browser vector embedding generator you can apply to real-world tasks.

-By using a pre-trained embedding generator (configured with Typescript), we were able to - in short order - set up a functioning, seamlessly in-browser, semantic search app without any cloud models, expensive hardware, or specialized engineering knowledge.
+By using a pre-trained embedding generator, configured with Typescript, we were able to - in short order - set up a functioning, seamlessly in-browser, semantic search app without any cloud models, expensive hardware, or specialized engineering knowledge.

 ## Contributors